day8/re-frame-http-fx/README.md

  :response nil}
 ```

-##### Step 3.1.2 :on-failure Network Errors aka Status 0
+##### Status 0

-In some cases if the network connection itself is unsuccessful, it is possible
+In some cases, if the network connection itself is unsuccessful, it is possible
 to get a status code of `0`.
 For example:

 - cross-site scripting whereby access is denied; or